expo/expo/guides/Git and Code Reviews.md

 If you have more than one commit, squash them together before pushing if they are all part of the same idea.
 For example, commits that fix small bugs or address code review feedback usually should be squashed in the same commit.
 This makes it easier to read our commit log and revert commits.
 If some groups of your commits make more sense in isolation, then keep them separate.

+**However, GitHub doesn't gracefully handle squashed commits when updating PRs.** Specifically, GitHub doesn't show the diff between old and new squashed commits; it expects you to add new commits to a PR instead of squashing them back into the original commit.
+So after the first round of code review, it often helps reviewability to squash just the new commits together and to keep them separate from the original squashed commit.
+Finally, after your PR has been approved, squash all of your commits before merging your PR so that the commit history stays clean.

 ## Code behind feature flags

 Use simple flags — even a Boolean variable at the top of your file — to gate code that isn’t ready for production but that you still are committing to master.
 This way you can commit often without necessarily putting your code into action.
 It also lends itself to code that is easier to enable or disable experimentally without a lot of commitment.